19 Free Things to Do in Halifax

 The Emera Oval is the largest outdoor icerink in Eastern Canada.
 It offers public skating and hockey, skating lessons, hockey camps, and more.
 Visitors can also take a tour of the Oval and learn about the history of the facility and the sports that are played there.

-In the summer months, the Oval is home to the Halifax Regional Municipality's Active Living & Culture department's free fitness classes and sports programs.
+In the summer months, the Oval is home to the Halifax Regional Municipality's Active Living and Culture department's free fitness classes and sports programs.
 The Oval is also a popular spot for running, cycling, and rollerblading.
 With a variety of activities and programs offered, Halifax Oval is a great destination for visitors looking to stay active and enjoy the great outdoors.

 Hours of operation: weather dependent — check its website for daily public skate times